dtunikov/go-db-stream/examples/postgres-kafka/README.md

 host replication pglogrepl 0.0.0.0/0 md5
 ```

-In our example we create a publication for all tables (see config.yaml postgres configuration):
+In this example we also create a publication for all tables (see config.yaml postgres configuration):
 ```shell
 CREATE PUBLICATION example_publication FOR ALL TABLES;
 ```